 The Marpol annexes serve to incorporate protocols within the scope of the United Nations Framework Convention on Climate Change (UNFCCC).
 Article 2.2 of the Kyoto protocol, for instance, reads:

-“The Parties included in Annex I shall pursue limitation or reduction of emissions of greenhouse gases not controlled by the Montreal Protocol from aviation and marine bunker fuels, working through the International Civil Aviation Organization and the International Maritime Organization, respectively.”
+“The Parties included in Annex I shall pursue limitation or reduction of emissions of greenhouse gases not controlled by the Montreal Protocol from aviation and marine bunker fuels, working through the International Civil Aviation Organisation and the International Maritime Organisation, respectively.”

 The annexes covers a wide range of potential marine pollution sources, ranging from ship-generated fuel oil residues, bilge water, sewage and air pollution to cargo residues such as ballast water oil, wash water chemicals and dry cargo residue.

 - required surveys and certification

 - shipboard pollution emergency plans